-Note: We work with many clients through challenging transitions, including retirement, selling a business or starting a family.
+Note: We work with many clients through challenging transitions, including retirement, selling a business, or starting a family.
 We want to share our personal experiences of major life changes.
 They help us provide thoughtful advice.
-This is the second installment of our series.
-It features Molly Stanifer.
+This is the second installment of our series, featuring Molly Stanifer.

 Being a parent requires flexibility.
 This is probably obvious, even to those who are not parents.
 However, it is a transition in which I am increasingly aware, and I now realize what great impact it has on my life.
 I must embrace flexibility and constantly reevaluate my core values as I move into the different stages of parenthood.
 The value of flexibility in financial plans can be hard to quantify.
 I think it’s easier to see it through daily life.

 Before kids - ability to juggle big priorities and multi-task